 Which Ubuntu to choose and how?

-To sum up, as a normal desktop user, your focus should be on Ubuntu Unity, Ubuntu GNOME, Kubuntu, Lubuntu, Xubuntu and Ubuntu Mate.
+To sum up, as a normal desktop user, your focus should be on default Ubuntu, Kubuntu, Lubuntu, Xubuntu and Ubuntu Mate.
 And based on YOUR preference, you can choose to install the one you like.

 If you want to read more, I suggest reading this comparison of various Ubuntu 16.04 flavors.